 “The opportunities to explore and develop many different interests are endless at USchool,” Jurman said.
 “So many teachers have been integral to my success.
 They are truly committed to helping you succeed both in and out of the classroom.”

 His environmental-related and lacrosse achievements are just a few of Jurman’s many impressive accomplishments.
 He recently advanced to the Finalist level in the National Merit Scholarship competition, was named a U.S. Presidential Scholars Nominee, and received the University of Pennsylvania Book Award.
 Acknowledged among some of the best and brightest students in Broward County, Jurman is also a nominee for the Miami Herald Silver Knight Award in the General Scholarship category.

 Finishing at the top of his graduating class and receiving his acceptance to Cornell University are two of his latest, hard-earned achievements.
 In the fall, Jurman will begin his college journey with plans to pursue a degree in biological engineering.

 “At USchool, I learned invaluable leadership skills and the ability to juggle numerous commitments, which will serve me well in college and beyond,” Jurman said.

-For more information about NSU University School or to schedule a tour, please call 954-262-4506 or email firstname.lastname@example.org.
+For more information about NSU University School, please email firstname.lastname@example.org.